 Other opportunities for infill include brownfield sites that are underused, vacant, or derelict.
 A brownfield may be contaminated and require cleanup in order to allow residential or commercial use.
 They are usually, but not exclusively, former industrial properties.
-The City has developed a Brownfields Redevelopment Strategy that will create incentives for the clean up and redevelopment of these properties.
+The City has developed a Brownfields Redevelopment Strategy and Community Improvement Plan that will create incentives for the clean up and redevelopment of these properties.

 Appropriate development standards can help to facilitate intensification, redevelopment and compact urban form.
-The City of Windsor is in the process of preparing new Site Plan Design Manual that will set out standards that support walkable neighbourhoods and better urban design.
+The City of Windsor is in the process of preparing new Site Plan Review Standards Manual that will set out standards that support walkable neighbourhoods and better urban design.

 What can you do to promote increased urban density?

-Stay informed about the monthly agenda for the City's Planning, Heritage and Economic Development Standing Committee.
+Stay informed about the monthly agenda for the City's Development and Heritage Standing Committee.
 Members of the public are welcome to provide comments on any planning application, such as a re-zoning, or land use change, either in writing or in person at a meeting of the Standing Committee.
-Upcoming agendas are posted on the Planning, Heritage and Economic Development Standing Committee web page.
+Upcoming agendas are posted on the Development and Heritage Standing Committee web page.

-The public is also welcome to participate in the Housing Advisory Committee.
+The public is also welcome to participate in the Housing and Homelessness Advisory Committee.

 Ultimately, an increase in density depends on the decisions made by individuals regarding where to rent or purchase property.
 As demand rises for townhouses, multi-storey condominiums and housing in highly walkable mixed-use areas, developers will respond by gearing their projects to suit consumer demand for these options.